teekachu/100DaysOfSwift/README.md

 P2: Guess the flags game.
 Intro to buttons, animation,  nagivation bar.

 P3: Updated project 1 to add function to share image via UIActivityViewController.

+Cons 1: Challange project, consolidation of P1-3,to create tableview listing all flags, opening each image in another viewController, and share image using UIActivityViewController.